-The problem of cronyism is compounded by the phenomenon of the "revolving door," or the tendency for ex-government officials to find jobs in the industries they once oversaw and for industry insiders to find regulatory jobs overseeing their former colleagues.
-According to data from the Center for Responsive Politics, among those federal legislators who left office in 2010 and found new employment, nearly 33 percent went to work for lobbying firms and another 20 percent went to work for a major client of a lobbying firm.107 Former Speaker of the House Newt Gingrich famously did some work for Freddie Mac after he left office in 1999.
+The problem of cronvism is compounded by the phenomenon of the "revolving door," or the tendency for ex-government officials to find jobs in the industries they once oversaw and for industry insiders to find regulatory jobs overseeing their former colleagues.
+According to data from the Center for Responsive Politics, among those federal legislators who left office in 2010 and found new employment, nearly 33 percent went to work for lobbying firms and another 20 percent went to work for a major client of a lobbying firm.106 Former Speaker of the House Newt Gingrich famously did some work for Freddie Mac after he left office in 1999.
 Between 1999 and 2007, Gingrich's firm received \$1.6 million from the mortgage giant.
-According to the nonpartisan Congressional Budget Office, annual federal subsidies to the firm were about \$4.6 billion during this time period.108 The former speaker maintains that he was paid for his expertise and not for his connections.109 But it is hard to believe that an equally knowledgeable person without his connections could command such a salary.
+According to the nonpartisan Congressional Budget Office, annual federal subsidies to the firm were about \$4.6 billion during this time period.
+107 The former speaker maintains that he was paid for his expertise and not for his connections.108 But it is hard to believe that an equally knowledgeable person without his connections could command such a salary.

 Indeed, research suggests that even after controlling for lobbyists' expertise, connections matter.
-Economists Jordi Blanes i Vidal, Mirko Draca, and Christian
+Economists Jordi Blanes i Vidal, Mirko Draca, and Christian Fons-Rosen examined the political connections of over 7,000 firms.
+To isolate the influence

-106. Benjamin Blau, Tyler Brough, and Diana Thomas, "Corporate Lobbying, Political Connections, and the 2008 Troubled Asset Relief Program" (under review at the Journal of Financial Economics).
+^{105.} Benjamin Blau, Tyler Brough, and Diana Thomas, "Corporate Lobbying, Political Connections, and the 2008 Troubled Asset Relief Program" (under review at the Journal of Financial Economics).